phellipealexandre/AndroidLifecycleCaseStudy/README.md

 * The user presses back, removing the second activity from the top of the stack
 * The user presses back, leaving the app

-All the knowledge learned will be published in a Medium post afterwards.
+All the knowledge learned is published in this [Medium post](https://medium.com/@phellipealexandre/ciclo-de-vida-no-android-um-estudo-de-caso-65d59398ab6f) (just in portuguese for now).

 ## Considerations
 Fell free to use this repository in the way you want.
 Happy studies!